suryaanshah/Fruit-Ninja/README.md

 cut the fruits appearing on the screen

 MUSIC-
-pop sound from scratch library
+pop sound from scratch library.
 All rights reserved